MobileChromeApps/mobile-chrome-apps/docs/Publish.md

 ## Step 4: Publish

-In your project’s `platforms` directory, you have two complete native projects: one for Android, and one for iOS.
+In your project's `platforms` directory, you have two complete native projects: one for Android, and one for iOS.
 You can build release versions of these projects and publish them to Google Play or to the iOS App Store.

 ### Publish to the Play Store